Lincoln MKZ: Second generation (2013)

-EPA ratings
+MKZ Hybrid (2013)

+With the second generation MKZ's complete redesign, Lincoln shifted the MKZ Hybrid's high voltage battery from nickel-hydride to a compact lithium-ion battery pack.
+The updated powertrain delivering a higher fuel economy up to 48 mpg_{US} (4.9 to 5.0 L/100 km; 56 to 58 mpg_{imp}) highway.

+The second generation MKZ Hybrid was launched in mid-2012, and Lincoln presented the 2013 model at the 2012 North American International Auto Show.

+The hybrid, like the previous-generation MKZ Hybrid, was available for the same price as the non-hybrid model.

 The Lincoln MKZ concept was unveiled at the 2012 North American International Auto Show.

 The US Environmental Protection Agency (EPA) rated the 2013 MKZ Hybrid at 45 mpgus with the same rating for combined/city/highway cycles.
 The 2013 model year 2.0-liter, 4-cylinder FWD automatic MKZ rating is 26 mpgus combined, 22 mpgus in the city, and 33 mpgus on the highway.

 These ratings allowed the 2013 MKZ Hybrid to become the most fuel-efficient luxury vehicle in the U.S. and improve the fuel economy of the Lexus ES 300h hybrid by 5 mpg_{-US} on the combined cycle.
 Despite sharing the same powertrain, the 2013 MKZ Hybrid rated 2 mpg_{-US} combined less than its sibling, the second-generation Ford Fusion Hybrid at 47 mpgus.

 The 2017 MKZ Hybrid's EPA rating is 41 mpgus in the city, and 38 mpgus on the highway.